 Robin Carroll has decades of experience developing marketing, communications, and public relations initiatives for corporations.
 Leaving the corporate world behind to pursue her passion for animal welfare, she joined Hinsdale Humane Society in 2013 and has never looked back.
-Today, as Marketing Director, she oversees all marketing and communications for the Pet Rescue & Resource Center operated by Hinsdale Humane Society, with a goal of spreading awareness about animals in need through education, advocacy and by telling the real life stories taking place within the building every day.
+As Marketing Director, she oversees all of HHS' marketing, social media and public relations, with a goal of spreading awareness about animals in need through education, advocacy and by telling the real life stories taking place within the building every day.
 Robin has a BA in English and Art History from the Univeristy of Wisconsin Milwaukee and is working toward her Executive Scholar Certificate through Kellogg's Non-Profit Program.

 Kelsey Weivoda has been an animal lover since the day she was born, growing up with at least two dogs at all times.
 When service hours became a required part of middle school curriculum, instead of going to the local soup kitchen like everyone else, Kelsey gravitated towards the nearest animal shelter.
 Four years later, Kelsey was training new volunteers, as a high school student!
 This started her passion for working with animals, especially the ones who don’t have a loving home yet.
 Kelsey has a BA in Broadcast Communications and a BA in Organizational Communications, both from North Central College.
 Looking for a way to connect her love of animals and her learned skills, Kelsey found the perfect match in the HHS Marketing Manager and Videographer position, beginning in late 2019.

 Lauren Link is always looking for ways to improve the lives of animals, whether she’s providing a foster home, volunteering at local animal shelters and sanctuaries, or participating in events and demonstrations with animals rights groups.
 She began volunteering at HHS as a dog-walker in late 2019, and shortly after accepted the position of Humane Educator.
 Lauren holds a BA in Environmental Studies from Loyola University Chicago.